professor of biology

 the Second International Fission Yeast Meeting held in Kyoto in March 2002,

-the First East Coast Regional Fission Yeast Meeting held in Worcester, MA in July 2003,
+the First East Coast Regional Fission Yeast Meeting held in Worcester, Mass. in July 2003,

 the Third International Fission Yeast Meeting held in San Diego in August 2004,